railwayapp/docs/src/docs/databases/mysql.md

 - `MYSQLPASSWORD`
 - `MYSQLDATABASE`
 - `MYSQL_URL`
+- `MYSQL_PRIVATE_URL`

 Connect to your MySQL container using your library of choice and supplying the appropriate environment variables.

 ## Image

-The MySQL database service uses the [mysql:8](https://hub.docker.com/_/mysql) docker image.
+The MySQL database service uses the [mysql:latest](https://hub.docker.com/_/mysql) docker image.

 ## Changing System Variables

-We do not support changing System Variables for MySQL at the moment.
+Tailor your MySQL service to your needs by adding any variables relevant to the [mysql](https://hub.docker.com/_/mysql) image.